sifive/block-pio-sifive/README.md

 It is created in the directory `build/api-generator-sifive/pioDUT/documentation`.

 Note we haven't actually written anything about PIO yet.
-The Onboarding document includes placeholder sections which fill in for the missing PIO sections.
+The Onboarding document includes placeholder sections which fill in the missing PIO sections.
 Consequently, we can create an Onboarding document at any time, even if we haven't written the documentation yet.

 The next step replaces those placeholders with text specific to the Parallel I/O block.
 We will create three Jinja templates `Overview.jinja2`, `Programming.jinja2` and `HardwareInterface.jinja2`, all of which reside in the `docs/scribble/components/pio` directory.

-#### Create the Overview Template.
+#### Create the Overview template.
 The Overview template contains a simple paragraph describing what the block does.
 While the pioDUT configuration has only a single instance of PIO, the paragraph should be crafted to allow for multiple instances.